Watergate scandal: Motives

-Theories on motive range from files on an escort ring allegedly linked to the CIA or White House Counsel John Dean's (left) partner to illict Howard Hughes contributions (seen right, on a 1948 Time cover).
+Theories on motive range from files on an escort ring allegedly linked to the CIA or White House Counsel John Dean's (left) partner to illicit Howard Hughes contributions (seen right, on a 1948 Time cover).

 The purpose of the Watergate break-in and who ultimately ordered the operation has never been established and has spawned conspiracist literature akin to that on the Kennedy assassination.
 No one was ever charged for ordering the burglary, and the Plumbers' accounts conflict.
 According to Graff, the burglars may have had "two or even three distinct and separate motives" and deceived even each other.

 The simplest theory is that Watergate was an incompetent break-in to bug O'Brien, emerging from White House paranoia, and that Hunt, Liddy, and McCord were overzealous and acted without proper oversight.
 Alternative theories often focus on the bugging of the relatively minor staffer Oliver, which investigators could not explain.
 Although Dean said that Oliver was accidentally bugged, the FBI found that Martinez carried a key matching the locked desk of Oliver's secretary.

 Kompromat

 A common theory argues that the burglars sought "dirt" on the Democrats, specifically involving illegal Democratic finances or sexual scandals.
 Both Dean and Magruder said that the break-in sought to expose the Democrats for "cutting deals" with donors to fund their convention.
 Hunt testified that he told the Cubans to photograph files on finances and contributions: the Cubans believed they were looking for files linking the Democrats to funding from Castro.

-In 1980, Liddy conversely wrote that the break-in's purpose "was to find out what O'Brien had of a derogatory nature about us", often suggested to be files on illegal contributions to Nixon, possibly CIA-linked, from the Greek junta or Howard Hughes.
-A sexual blackmail theory, as advanced in Secret Agenda (1984) and Silent Coup (1992), alleges a link either between Oliver and a high-end escort service, or that Dean feared Democrat-held files linking his partner to a D.C. escort ring run by Phillip Mackin Bailley, or both.
+In 1980, Liddy conversely wrote that the break-in's purpose "was to find out what O'Brien had of a derogatory nature about us", often suggested to be files on illegal contributions to Nixon, possibly CIA-linked, from the Greek junta, or Howard Hughes.
+A sexual blackmail theory, as advanced in Secret Agenda (1984) and Silent Coup (1992), alleges a link either between Oliver and a high-end escort service, or that Dean feared Democrat-held files linking his partner to a D.C. escort ring run by lawyer Phillip Mackin Bailley, or both.
 Liddy and Ehrlichman endorsed this theory, and Colson called it "one of the most plausible explanations".
 Dean rejected it as "baloney", and Oliver's secretary sued Liddy regarding the claims.

 CIA involvement and other theories

 "Even if we should learn the Administration was victimized by a CIA plot—even if we should learn the motive for the burglary—that would change nothing regarding our understanding of John Mitchell's 'White House horrors.'
-Nor would it mitigate the resulting inter-institutional conflicts and encounters, which raised profoud constitutional and political questions, or the constitutional crisis generated by the Administration's behavior in the wake of the burglary.
+Nor would it mitigate the resulting inter-institutional conflicts and encounters, which raised profound constitutional and political questions, or the constitutional crisis generated by the Administration's behavior in the wake of the burglary.
 That behavior resulted in the special crimes of cover-up and obstruction by high Administration officials—up to and including the President of the United States."